ccass117/DMML-Personal-Repo/README.md

 ### R5.
 Neural Networks
 Our three models for Deep Learning were DenseNet121, ResNet50 and a model we made from scratch.
 This includes code for training models and model evaluation.

-  DenseNet121 Location: notebooks/Deep Learning/DenseNet121.ipynb
+  - DenseNet121 Location: notebooks/Deep Learning/DenseNet121.ipynb
-  ResNet50 Location: notebooks/Deep Learning/ResNet50.ipynb
+  - ResNet50 Location: notebooks/Deep Learning/ResNet50.ipynb
-  CNN from Scratch: notebooks/Deep Learning/CNN_Scratch.ipynb
+  - CNN from Scratch: notebooks/Deep Learning/CNN_Scratch.ipynb

-- We can take the best-performing ML algorithm and CNN, and combine them.

-Weekly updates are kept in the `documentation/` directory.